saimanoharhm/Code-Algo/Contribution_Guidelines .md

 - The code should not be copied from the internet.

 For more detailed reference to the above points, refer here: https://chris.beams.io/posts/git-commit.

+To know more about the [Opensource](https://youtube.com/playlist?list=PLyzHIYrZBplqcJXQ0XWA4gRs0sdh6zWfD) For more clear idea about the [git commands](https://youtu.be/8pjxegUW7lQ)

 ## 💥 Issues:
 For major changes, you are welcomed to open an issue  about what you would like to contribute.
 Enhancements will be appreciated.